agrostar/zzapi/README.md

 ### json

 If there are any json tests, the response is parsed as JSON, provided the content type is `application/json`.
 The key of the test is a path to the (nested) field in the JSON document.
-The path is evaluated using JSONPATH (see https://www.npmjs.com/package/jsonpath and https://jsonpath.com/) and the first result is (or the result of jp.value) used as the value to test agains.
+The path is evaluated using JSONPATH (see https://www.npmjs.com/package/jsonpath and https://jsonpath.com/) and the first result is (or the result of jp.value) used as the value to test against.
 Here are some examples:

 * `$.field.nested.value`: will match 10 if the response body is like `{ field: { nested: { value: 10 } } }`
 * `$.field.0` or `field[0]` will match 10 in  `{ field: [ 10, 20 ]}`